 - Collected 6 years of continuous data on small-scale, artisanal fisheries across three fisheries sites, Guinjata, Paindane and Coconut Bay, and conducted initial assessments of the sustainability of various types of fishing methods.

 - Collected 5 years of biodiversity assessments on local coral reefs using Reef Life Survey methodology, and conducted initial assessments of biodiversity and coral reef health.

 - Collected 4 years of humpback whale surveys, including sightings frequencies, surface behaviour and vocalisations.

-- Taught over +1000 children at primary school level about Marine Resource Management over 5 seasons of volunteer programs.
+- Taught over +1000 children at primary school level about Marine Resource Management over 5 seasons of marine conservation programs.

 - Built 14 new classrooms at Guinjata and Paindane School over 5 years of Community Outreach, bringing both the schools up to 10 solid classrooms – enabling access to local secondary education for both communities.

 - Taught over 800 children to swim over 3 seasons, and run 2 seasons of intensive swimming workshops, teaching 200 children to swim over the course of two week.